This post may contain affiliate links. Read the full disclosure here.

 If you get the light correct and allow some time for them to settle in, rubber plants are pretty easy to care for.
 If you’re having trouble, I have an article here on troubleshooting issues with rubber plants.

-Also, the petioles are hot pink.
+Also, the petioles can be anything from hot pink to scarlet.
 We love it.

 If you want some more ideas for cheap variegated plants, watch this Kaylee Ellen Video.